 Artist of the Month

-In Artist of the Month, an artist will be profiled.
+Artist of the Month, presents a monthly artist profile.
 You are likely to have heard of some artists, others may be new to you.
 Their art encourages us to reflect on the nature of art and the world we are living in.

 Radical Women Artists.
-Women artists are poorly represented in most art galleries.
 In this exhibition, the work of Frida Kahlo, Paula Rego, Turner Prize winner, Lubaina Himid, photographer Ingrid Pollard and multi-media artist Lisa Reihana are featured.

 Impressionism has always been popular among art gallery visitors.
 But are we seeing the full picture of the images they painted in the 1870s around Paris at the time of the Paris Commune?